NSXBet/protoc-gen-go-cache-manager/README.md

 ## Cache Manager Options

+You can pass as many of these to your cache managers as you require.
+Remember that there are some options that are mutually exclusive, like `WithInMemoryCacheSize` and `WithSkipInMemoryCache`.

 ### WithRedisConnection

 This option allows you to configure the cache manager to use a Redis cache.
 This option takes a single string parameter